 Sound familiar?
 It’s up to you to turn these classic questions into opportunities to place in a potential employer’s shortlist of candidates.
+Here are some tips for how to impress in an interview.

 “How do you manage your time and juggle competing priorities?”